Phase projection errors in rf-driven optically pumped magnetometers: Experiment

-The TSM sensor head is placed inside of a cylindrical six-layer $\mu$-metal magnetic shielding, see Fig.~\ref{fig:Setup}.
-A static field $|\vec{B}_z|= 1.90\,\mathrm{\mu T}$ is applied along $z$ using a solenoid driven by a low-noise current source (\textit{Koheron}, model \textit{DRV300-A-10}) at 9.19~mA.
-The required additional fields $\vec{B}_{x,y}$ are produced by pairs of Helmholtz coils located inside the solenoid.
-We made sure to place the Cs vapor cell in center volume of all coils, where the magnetic field homogeneity is maximized.
+The TSM sensor head is placed within a cylindrical six-layer $\mu$-metal magnetic shielding (see Fig.~\ref{fig:Setup}).
+A static field of $|\vec{B}_z|= 1.90\,\mathrm{\mu T}$ is applied along the $z$-axis using a solenoid driven by a low-noise current source (\textit{Koheron}, model \textit{DRV300-A-10}) at 9.19~mA.
+Additional fields $\vec{B}_{x,y}$ are generated by pairs of Helmholtz coils located inside the solenoid.
+We ensured the Cs vapor cell was positioned at the center volume of all coils, maximizing the magnetic field homogeneity.

-In order to rotate $\vec{B}_0$ without changing the modulus of the field $|\vec{B}_0|$, we apply a 50\% duty-cycle square-wave to the respective additional coil, i.e., for tipping $\vec{B}_0$ within the $xz$-plane (around $y$), the current through the $\vec{B}_{x}$-coil is applied as a bipolar square-wave function.
-In this way, in the positive semi-period the total field is $\vec{B}_0=(B_x,0,B_z)^{\top}$ and in the negative semi-period it is $(-B_x,0,B_z)^{\top}$, both with the same modulus $\sqrt{B_x^2+B_z^2}$.
-We developed a special trigger circuit to synchronize the moment when tipping occurs with specified phase of the $\vec{B_\mathrm{rf}}$.
-This allowed direct measurement of the $\phi$ dependence as expected from Eqs.~\ref{eq:phase_transient} and \ref{eq:no_phase_transient}.
+To rotate $\vec{B}_0$ without changing its modulus $|\vec{B}_0|$, we apply a 50\% duty-cycle square wave to the respective additional coil.
+For example, to tilt $\vec{B}_0$ within the $xz$-plane (around the $y$-axis), a bipolar square-wave current is applied to the $\vec{B}_{x}$ coil.
+This creates a total field of $\vec{B}_0=(B_x,0,B_z)^{\top}$ during the positive semi-period and $(-B_x,0,B_z)^{\top}$ during the negative semi-period, maintaining a constant modulus of $\sqrt{B_x^2+B_z^2}$.
+We developed a dedicated trigger circuit to synchronize the tilting moment with a specified phase of $\vec{B_\mathrm{rf}}$.
+This allowed direct measurement of the $\phi$ dependence as predicted by Eqs.~\ref{eq:phase_transient} and \ref{eq:no_phase_transient}.
+The circuit consists of a Schmidt trigger and a delay circuit triggered by the rising edge of the sine wave coming from lock-in amplifier.
+The phase shift is controlled internally by the lock-in amplifier.

-We observe the steady-state phase signal and tune the DC offset current through the $B_x$-coil to compensate remnant field components along the $x$-direction.
-The same procedure is applied for tipping $\vec{B}_0$ within the $yz$-plane (around $x$) using the $B_y$-coil instead.
+We observe the steady-state phase signal and tune the DC offset current through the $B_x$-coil to compensate for any remnant field components along the $x$-direction.
+The same procedure is then applied to tip $\vec{B}_0$ within the $yz$-plane (around the $x$-axis) using the $B_y$-coil instead.